docker-library/faq/SIGNING.md

 ​
 [SigStore’s Rekor](https://github.com/sigstore/rekor) is a good example of how Transparency Logs are used in software supply chain security.
 ​
-Web PKI uses Transparency Logs to monitor SSL certificate issuance (see [Certificate Transparency](https://certificate.transparency.dev/)).
+Web PKI uses Transparency Logs to monitor TLS certificate issuance (see [Certificate Transparency](https://certificate.transparency.dev/)).
 ​
 ## How does OpenPubkey fit in with Docker’s new DOI signing solution?
 ​